 It doesn’t show it above, but I was able to strip about 2″ of steel armor off of each cable using BX cutting pliers.
 I held the cable with Channellock pliers and slowly nipped away at the steel armor using the BX cutters.
 That gave me enough room to find some good insulation to work back from with new electrical tape.

-On some jobs the gas pipe will be a hindrance to installing a new modern round or octagonal ceiling electrical box.
-Also it is quite likely that there is a piece of wood supporting the gas pipe or the pipe may be attached to the side of a ceiling joist.
+On some jobs, the gas pipe will hinder installing a new modern round or octagonal ceiling electrical box.
+Also, it is quite likely that a piece of wood supports the gas pipe, or the pipe may be attached to the side of a ceiling joist.

 Once all obstacles have been removed and the existing cables have been identified and taped, a new electrical box can be installed.
-A new pancake box can be used or sometimes an old work ceiling fan brace and box can be fitted through the existing hole.
-A side mount type fan box is also available if the joist is right there.
+A new pancake box can be used, or an old work ceiling fan brace and box can be fitted through the existing hole.
+A side mount fan box is available if the joist is right there.
 Try to get the deeper round electrical boxes as they have more room for wires.

-If you are planning to install a ceiling fan, then you must install an electrical box rated for ceiling fans.
+If you plan to install a ceiling fan, you must install an electrical box rated for ceiling fans.
 Ceiling fan boxes are available in pancake depth.

 A duplex BX connector was used to attach the cables above to the pancake box.
 I had to clean up the opening in the ceiling with my multi-tool due to pieces of wood lath and plaster embedded with the old pancake.

-Use the proper cable connectors and anti-short bushings for the cables and bring them into the back of the box.
+Use the proper cable connectors and anti-short bushings to bring them into the back of the box.
 Trim the sharp edge of the BX cable using BX cutters or diagonal pliers.
 Then insert the anti-short bushing inside of the armor to protect the wire from being cut by the metal armor.

-In this case it may be best to put the cable connectors on the ends of the cables with the locknuts removed.
+In this case, it may be best to put the cable connectors on the ends of the cables with the locknuts removed.
 Tape the ends of the wires together.
-As you push the box into the ceiling, pull the cables through each connector.
+Pull the cables through each connector as you push the box into the ceiling.

-Tighten the locknuts by hitting them with a screwdriver driven by a hammer after the box is secured to the ceiling or bracket.
+Tighten the locknuts by hitting them with a screwdriver driven by a hammer after the box is secured to the ceiling or bracket or use Channellock pliers or a locknut wrench.
 The BX cable metal armor is the grounding conductor, so it needs to be a tight connection.

 The box above is ready for a standard light fixture installation.
 Number 10 x 1.5″ sheet metal screws were used to secured the pancake box to the ceiling joist.
 The box is grounded through the correct use of the cable connector and the BX armor.
-A grounding pigtail was added using number 14 wire and a 10/32 green ground screw.
+A grounding pigtail was added using number 14 wire.
 The wire with red is the switch leg (LOAD) which gets connected to the black wire on the light fixture.

-In the above box you can see that two knockouts have not been punched out.
+In the above box, two knockouts have not been punched out.

-I surmised that the metal bar is a support bracket that is either attached directly between two ceiling joists, or screwed to wood lath.
+I surmised that the metal bar is a support bracket either attached directly between two ceiling joists or screwed to wood lath.
 The box is held firmly onto the bracket by the center screw.
-If that is the case, then some plaster would need to be removed in order to remove the bracket.
+If that is the case, some plaster would need to be removed to remove the bracket.

 I suggested possibly cutting the bracket with an oscillating multi-tool so that an old work fan box and brace could be installed.
-With a house that old it is quite possible that the plaster would be damaged.
+However, with a house that old, it is quite possible that the plaster would be damaged during the cutting process.

 The cable in the upper left section of the pancake box is the one that goes down to the wall switch.
 The white wire from this cable is connected to the three black hot conductors.
 The black wire which brings the power back from the switch is by itself.
 These wires should also be re-identified at the switch with red and black electrical tape.